gkemmey/gray_matter/_posts/2019-08-02-how-i-added-stripe-to-skilltree-the-hard-way.md

 ## Intermission 🎭

 Ok, that's all the Stripe integration for our direct interactions with the user -- i.e. when they're interacting with our application, and we're talking to Stripe on their behalf.
-We've still gotta look at Stripe event handling, webhooks, and testing 😳
+But we've still gotta look at Stripe event handling, webhooks, and testing 😳

 ## Stripe events and webhooks 👨‍🏭

-Once you have a user, attached to a credit card, and enrolled in a subscription to your service, Stripe will continue to do work on your behalf.
-As it does, it'll create Stripe events for things like disputed charges or refunds or updates to your users that happen through Stripe's dashboard.
+Once you have a user attached to a credit card, and enrolled in a subscription to your service, Stripe will continue to do work on your behalf -- like every month Stripe will bill them.
+As it does, it'll create Stripe events for things like disputed charges or refunds or updates to your customers that happen through Stripe's dashboard.
 Webhooks are how your application gets notified of those ongoings.

-Through your account dashboard, you can configure Stripe with a webhook -- and endpoint on your application that Stripe will send event data to.
+Through your account dashboard, you can configure Stripe with a webhook, which is just an endpoint on your application that Stripe will send event data to.

 ### The `StripeEventsController` webhook

-For this example, we have all the events we're monitoring (you tell Stripe which ones your webhook listens to) sent to a single endpoing (you can configure multiple).
+For this example, we have all the events we're monitoring (you tell Stripe which ones your webhook listens to) sent to a single endpoint (you can configure multiple).
 Let's look at that controller action:

 ```rb
 class StripeEventsController < ApplicationController